 Tasha starts and ends the movie trying to find Steve a date.

-Bottomless Magazines: Shows up a lot, but is notably averted when Winter Soldier pulls out his Skorpion submachine gun — he holds down the trigger and it is empty in under two seconds, and he tosses it away.
+Bottomless Magazines: Shows up a lot, but is notably averted when Winter Soldier pulls out his Skorpion submachine gun and holds down the trigger.
+It is empty in under two seconds.
+He then tosses it away.